How to Use an Instagram Poll to Generate Buzz & Engage with Your Audience

 - Topics for a blog post – find out what your audience wants to hear from you, what resources you can offer

 Ask for Feedback

 What better way to find out what your audience wants than straight out asking them?
-A poll is a low-risk, quick and free way to do this.
-Not sure what type of questions to ask?n Find out what people do and don’t like about your product.
+An Instagram poll is a low-risk, quick and free way to do this.
+Not sure what type of questions to ask?
+Find out what people do and don’t like about your product.
 What products are your customers really after?